blckbx/lnd_postgres/README.md

 ## 📄 Prelude and Objective ##

 A short guide on how to setup and configure a **_new_** lightning node using LND with recently released PostgreSQL support as database backend.
-A brief write-up was released by Lightning Labs here: [postgres.md](https://github.com/lightningnetwork/lnd/blob/master/docs/postgres.md)
+The  approach was done by creating a new lightning node.
+To date, backend data migrations are still being developed.
+A brief write-up for PostgreSQL support was released by Lightning Labs here: [postgres.md](https://github.com/lightningnetwork/lnd/blob/master/docs/postgres.md).
+Nevertheless it lacks important parts which this guide wants to cover step by step.

 ## 📜 Table of Content ##